 Humans and animals are blessed to have this as an inherent skill.
-It is an endless learning and require efforts to enhance it further.
-We keep improving with inputs from various sources like parents, peers, mentor, society, and so many times even strangers teach us a lesson on communication.
+It is endless learning and requires efforts to enhance it further.
+We keep improving with inputs from various sources like parents, peers, mentors, society, and so many times even strangers teach us a lesson in communication.

 We know that communication is one of the most important life skills, enabling us to convey effectively to other people and in turn, understand what is said to us.

 It is a cycle of developing social relationships by the way of sharing thoughts, ideas, or messages to the right audience, asking and receiving back the communication, hence it forms a complete channel.

 Over the years communication has evolved with growing technological developments.

 Before social media came into existence, it used to be through phone calls, emails, personal meetings, exhibitions, conferences, and more ways evolved through devices like telex, pagers, fax, telegraph, etc.